List of experimental cat breeds: Alpine Lynx

 The Alpine Lynx is a white, short-tailed cat breed that can have either curled or straight ears.
 They may be either short- or long-haired, and may have tufted toes.
 They are a medium-sized breed whose back legs are longer than their front legs.
 It was developed from a cross between a Highlander and a white barn cat.
 It is recognized by the Rare and Exotic Feline Registry.

-American Lynx Cat
+American Lynx

 The American Lynx is a short-haired cat breed with a spotted coat.
 This breed is bob-tailed or short-tailed.
-The coat pattern bears some resemblance to the bobcat.
+The coat pattern bears some resemblance to that of the bobcat.
 This breed is recognized by the Rare and Exotic Feline Registry.

 American Polydactyl

 The American Polydactyl is a polydactyl cat, meaning that it has more than the usual number of toes.
 This breed is currently in development.
 As of 2018, it is recognized (since 2004) only by the Rare and Exotic Feline Registry.